gonicus/svg-to-ttf/README.md

 ```

-This creates a centered atom with a green image and normal styled text.
+This creates a centered atom (a pair of icon and text) with a green image and normal styled text.

 Build the demo
 --------------